harshavijay85/Image-Compare/README.md

 This is limitation within GIT and has nothing to do with the app.
 This can changed once the app is onboarded to an app engine.

 # Run the App using google app engine, google drive and imagehash (Approach 2)
 1) While there are multiple ways how you want to store your image files.
-My initial approach was to store the image file and the source csv in google drive and integrate that in the icompare.py file.
+My initial approach was to store the image file and the source csv in google drive and integrate that in the icompare.py and G-Drive.py files.
 But integrating the gdrive api and leveraging its potential was getting a bit complicated since it needed API approvals from google.
 I have still included my work on this on Image-Hash.py file.
 Just for your reference.